21 Super Mario Games Ranked Easiest to Hardest

 In summary, Super Mario Odyssey stands out as a remarkable addition to the Super Mario franchise.
 While it may not provide the same level of challenge as some of its predecessors, it excels in its ability to offer an accessible and enjoyable experience for players of all skill levels.
 With its emphasis on exploration, experimentation, and a wealth of content to discover, Super Mario Odyssey remains a must-play title for Nintendo Switch owners and Mario enthusiasts alike.

-See also Starfield Game Wiki
+See also Disney Illusion Island Game Review

 Super Mario 3D Land